Maercoli/5-Matplotlib-The_Power_of_Plots/README.md

-# Matplotlib Homework - The Power of Plots
+# Matplotlib - The Power of Plots

+The goal of this project is to showcase the data in Matplotlib and Pandas graphs.
+As a senior data analyst, I applied a lot of munging to get the data for the plots and, below you find the step by step.

 ## Background